When your firm is looking at investing in new tech, how do you choose a solution that will deliver long-term value to your teams?

 In this next section, we’ll look at how leading investment banks are evaluating these external providers.

-Conduct Market Research and Software Evaluation
+2: Conduct Market Research and Software Evaluation

 After assessing your needs, it’s time to search for a solution that will fit them.
 Be as thorough as possible here; any footfalls you identify here will be ones you avoid down the line.
+Let’s consider what survey respondents identified as their priorities when choosing a provider for a new investment banking tool.

 Are They Use-Case and Industry-Specific?